ideafieldpro/NmapScanning/README.md

-# Nmap Scanning Project
+# Hands-On Nmap Scanning Project: Network Reconnaissance and Security Assessment

 ## Objective

-The Nmap scanning project was designed to provide hands-on experience in network scanning and reconnaissance using Nmap, a powerful open-source network scanning tool.
-The primary goal was to configure a virtual environment with multiple operating systems and perform various network scans to identify active hosts and gather detailed information about their configurations and services.
-This lab aimed to enhance understanding of network security assessment techniques and familiarize participants with effective scanning methodologies.
+This project aimed to provide hands-on experience with network scanning using Nmap, a powerful open-source tool crucial for network reconnaissance and security assessment.
+By configuring a virtual environment with multiple operating systems, I sought to identify active hosts and gather detailed information about their configurations and services.

-### Skills Learned
+## Skills Learned

-- In-depth knowledge of Nmap functionalities and command-line options.
+- In-depth understanding of Nmap functionalities and command-line options.
-- Hands-on experience in configuring virtual machines for practical cybersecurity labs.
+- Experience in setting up virtual machines for practical cybersecurity labs.
-- Ability to identify active hosts and assess network services using diverse scanning techniques.
+- Ability to identify active hosts using various scanning techniques, including:
+  - TCP Connect Scans
+  - SYN Scans
+  - Service Version Detection
-- Proficiency in utilizing Nmap Scripting Engine (NSE) for advanced scanning tasks.
+- Proficiency in using the Nmap Scripting Engine (NSE) for advanced analysis.
-- Enhanced troubleshooting and analytical skills in interpreting scan results.
+- Enhanced skills in troubleshooting and analyzing scan results.

-### Tools Used
+## Tools Used

-- Nmap: For network discovery and security auditing.
+- **Nmap**: For network discovery and security auditing.
-- Kali Linux: A penetration testing distribution used as the main attack machine.
-- CentOS 7: A Linux distribution used as a target host.
+- **Kali Linux**: Utilized as the primary attack machine due to its extensive penetration testing tools.
-- Windows Server 2019: Another target host to practice scanning techniques.
+- **CentOS 7 & Windows Server 2019**: Configured as target hosts for diverse scanning techniques.
-- Virtualization Software: Such as VirtualBox or VMware for creating isolated environments.
+- **Virtualization Software (VirtualBox/VMware)**: Created isolated environments to ensure safe testing.

 ## Steps

-### 1. Setup Virtual Machines:
+1. **Setup Virtual Machines**

-- Created and configured three VMs:
+   - Configured three VMs:
      - Host 1: Kali Linux (PenTest VM)
      - Host 2: CentOS 7 (Target Host)
      - Host 3: Windows Server 2019 (Target Host)

-### 2. Network Configuration:
+2. **Network Configuration**

-- Ensured all hosts were configured on the NAT Network (LAB-NAT-NET) to facilitate communication between VMs.
+   - All hosts were configured on the NAT Network (LAB-NAT-NET) to facilitate communication.

-### 3. Running Nmap Scans:
+3. **Running Nmap Scans**

-- Utilized the file output switch to save scan results using the command: nmap -oN  .
+   - Utilized the file output switch to save scans:
+     ```bash
+     nmap -oN scan_results.txt <target_ip>
+     ```
-- Conducted initial discovery scans to identify active hosts on the network.
+   - Conducted initial discovery scans to identify active hosts.
-- Experimented with various Nmap scans, including TCP connect scans, SYN scans, and service version detection.
+   - Experimented with various scan types:
+     - TCP Connect Scans
+     - SYN Scans
+     - Service Version Detection

-### 4. Using NSE Scripts:
+4. **Using NSE Scripts**

-- Implemented Nmap Scripting Engine (NSE) scripts to gather more detailed information about the services running on the target hosts.
+   - Implemented NSE scripts such as `http-enum` to gather detailed information about web services running on target hosts.

-### 5. Documentation and Review:
+5. **Documentation and Review**

-- Documented findings from each scan, detailing the information gathered about each host, including open ports and running services.
+   - Documented findings including open ports and running services, analyzing the implications for security posture.

 ## Conclusion

-This lab significantly enhanced my practical skills in network scanning and cybersecurity assessment.
-The hands-on experience with Nmap not only solidified my understanding of scanning techniques but also prepared me for real-world applications in cybersecurity roles.
+This lab significantly enhanced my practical skills in network scanning and cybersecurity assessments.
+The hands-on experience with Nmap solidified my understanding of scanning techniques and prepared me for real-world applications in cybersecurity roles.
+Moving forward, I plan to explore more advanced scanning methods and automate my scanning processes using scripting.